yannisl/phd/phd-fontmanager.md

 ###The `phd` LaTeX2e package

-The `phd-epigraphs` latex package is part of the `phd` package buddle and the class with the same name.
+The `phd-fontmanager` latex package is part of the `phd` package and the class with the same name.
 The `phd` package provides convenient methods to create new styles for books, reports and articles.
 It also loads the most commonly used packages and resolves conflicts.
 The `phd-fontmanager` provides functions and key values for managing font usage in documents.

-This work consists of the file  `phd-epigraphs.dtx`, and the derived files   `phd-epigraphs.ins`, `phd-epigraphs.pdf`, and `phd-epigraphs.sty`.
+This work consists of the file  `phd-fontmanager.dtx`, and the derived files   `phd-fontmanager.ins`,  `phd-fontmanager.pdf`, and `phd-fontmanager.sty`.

 This is version 0.10.0